Azure-Samples/azure-functions-unit-testing-mocha/README.md

 ## Setup

-This procedure uses the [VS Code Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to create Azure Functions
+This procedure uses the [VS Code Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) to create Azure Functions.

 To set up your environment, initialize a new Node.js app in an empty folder by running `npm init`.